 A 50/50 possession order only works with parents who reside relatively close to each other, such that the ability to get the kids to and from school is not problematic.
 That being said, it can be very beneficial in a myriad of situations for both parent and child.
-Contact a board certified family lawyer to discuss those reasons and the likelihood of success in obtaining a 50/50 possession schedule.
+Contact a board certified possession and access lawyers in Dallas, TX to discuss those reasons and the likelihood of success in obtaining a 50/50 possession schedule.

 In situations where domestic violence has occurred, the likelihood of obtaining a 50/50 possession schedule is extremely limited.
 The Texas Family Code prohibits the appointment of joint managing conservators if there is a finding of past or present child neglect, or physical or sexual abuse directed against the other parent, a spouse, or a child.
 The code further lays out a rebuttable presumption that the appointment of the abusive or neglectful parent as sole managing conservator or joint managing conservator with the right to determine the primary residence of the child is not in the child’s best interest.

 The public policy of the state of Texas is to: (1) assure that children will have frequent and continuing contact with parents who have shown the ability to act in the best interest of the child; (2) provide a safe, stable, and nonviolent environment for the child; and (3) encourage parents to share in the rights and duties of raising their child after the parents have separated or dissolved their marriage.
 A court may not render an order that conditions the right of a conservator to possession of or access to a child on the payment of child support.

 The best interest of the child shall always be the primary consideration of the court in determining the issues of conservatorship and possession of and access to the child.